Doctor insights on:

 If you were to blow too hard when useing the frenzel maneuver to clear your ears could it cause damage to the eye resulting in a change in iris color?

-No: Your iris cannot change color that way!
-It is possible to pop a blood vessel in the white area though.
+No: Your iris cannot change color that way! it is possible to pop a blood vessel in the white area though.
 This would cause a red spot there. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - When i blow my nose liquid comes out of the corner of my eye